MichaelGrafnetter/active-directory-firewall/ADDS/README.md

 ### Prerequisites

-- The tool has been tested on Windows Server 2022, Windows Server 2019, and Windows 11, but it should work on all Windows versions currently supported by Microsoft.
+- The tool has been tested on Windows Server 2025, Windows Server 2022, Windows Server 2019, and Windows 11, but it should work on all Windows versions currently supported by Microsoft.

     ![](../Images/Badges/windows-server.png "Windows Server") ![](../Images/Badges/windows-client.png "Windows Client")